Esylus/Coding-Standards/3_TestingStandards.md

 End-to-End testing is typically performed by a technical QA team, whereas User Acceptance Testing is typically performed by a business user.

 * Project is submitted to a 3rd party company for testing purposes.
 They may conduct a wide range of tests depending on the what they have been requested to do.
+* User Acceptance Testing is typically performed by a business user.

 User Acceptance Test is a phase in a typical software development process.